leodeslf/leaf/prebuild/engg/ds.md

 Graph terminology:

-- *Adjacency*: ad edge connecting two vertices maked them to be adjacent.
+- *Adjacency*: an edge connecting two vertices makes them adjacent.
 - *Path*: a sequence of edges that connect a vertex to another one.
 - *Directed graph*: a graph in which the edges (u, v) and (v, u) are different things.